R-SNGH/javascript-notes/notes/season-1/lecture-14.md

 # Episode 14 : Callback Functions in JS ft.
 Event Listeners

 ### Callback Functions
 * Functions are first class citizens ie. take a function A and pass it to another function B. Here, A is a callback function.
-So basically I am giving access to function B to call function A. This callback function gives us the access to whole **Asynchronous** world in **Synchronous** world.
+So basically I am giving access to function B to call function A. This callback function gives us the access to a whole **Asynchronous** world in **Synchronous** / single threaded language.
 ```js
 setTimeout(function () {
     console.log("Timer");
 }, 1000) // first argument is callback function and second is timer.
 ```

 * JS is a synchronous and single threaded language.
-But due to callbacks, we can do async things in JS.
+But due to callbacks, we can do async operations in JS.

 * ```js
   setTimeout(function () {